-Exhibition highlights from the 1990s through today reflect artistic responses to developments like the emergence of the AIDS crisis, the decoding of the human genome, the repercussions of September 11th, and the increasing prominence of human rights concerns raised by the LGBT community, all of which have profoundly affected the expectations, demands, and even the politics of the self and its representation.
-Glenn Ligon's Runaway series from 1993 is a conceptual self-portrait consisting of contemporary descriptions of the artist juxtaposed with images garnered from advertisements designed to capture runaway slaves.
+Exhibition highlights from the 1990s through today reflect artistic responses to developments like the emergence of the AIDS crisis, the decoding of the human genome, and the violent destruction of events on September 11th, which profoundly affected the expectations, demands, and the even the politics of the self and its representation.
+Glenn Ligon's Runaway series from 1993 is a conceptual self-portrait consisting of contemporary descriptions of the artist juxtaposed with images garnered from advertisements of runaway slaves.
 Ligon turned to friends to provide the captions for this 10-work series, which vary so widely the notion of unified identity is called into question.
-Artist Byron Kim, whose work is also featured in the exhibition, contributed one of the captions, underscoring the evolution of non-figurative portraiture within influential artistic circles.
-A nonsymmetrical sculptural form that resists easy categorization, the work metaphorically represents the artist, who identifies with its emphatically unconventional nature.
+Artist Byron Kim contributed one of the captions, underscoring the evolution of non-figurative portraiture within influential artistic circles.
+Kim's work is also featured in This Is a Portrait If I Say So, and he will create a site-specific work for the exhibition.
+Roni Horn's Asphere (1986/1990) represents another highlight from this section.
+A non-symmetrical sculptural form that resists easy categorization, the work metaphorically represents the artist, who identifies with its emphatically non-conventional nature.

-"From the early 20th century up to the present day, we see the adoption of abstraction as a strategy for portrayal that resists the co-option of likeness for political or social purposes," said Goodyear.
-"We can trace this theme throughout the exhibition-a testimony to the power of the use of nontraditional symbolic and conceptual portraiture as a means to reclaim the representation of self and other from inherited formulas that may threaten to suppress rather than express what it means to a unique individual."
+"From the early 20th century up to the present day we see the adoption of abstraction as a strategy for portrayal that resists the cooption of likeness for political or social purposes," said Goodyear.
+"We can trace this theme throughout the exhibition-a testimony to the power of the use of non-traditional symbolic and conceptual portraiture as a means to reclaim the representation of self and other from inherited formulas that may threaten to suppress rather than express what it means to a unique individual."

-The exhibition is accompanied by a fully illustrated catalogue published by Yale University Press.
-Featuring essays from Campagnolo, Goodyear, and Walz that examine their respective time periods indepth, the catalog also includes a contribution from Dr. Dorinda Evans, professor emerita at Emory University, discussing the evolution of non-figurative portraiture in American art in the 19th century up until The Armory Show.
+The exhibition will be accompanied by a fully illustrated catalogue published by Yale University Press.
+Featuring essays from Campagnolo, Goodyear, and Walz that examine their respective time periods indepth, the catalog will also include a contribution from Dr. Dorinda Evans, professor emerita at Emory University, discussing the evolution of non-figurative portraiture in American art in the 19th century up until The Armory Show.